oracle-livelabs/analytics-ai/common-labs/bi-ask/bi-ask.md

-# Blend Datasets
+# BI Ask

 ## Introduction

-In this lab, you will learn how to join two tables to blend data in Oracle Analytics.
+In this lab, you will learn how to setup and use BI Ask, a natural language querying feature to answer business questions with visualizations based on your data.

   ![BI Ask Overview](images/bi-ask-result.png)